RMBond/ScottCreek-WY21_CZUFire_Poster/README.md

 Goals:

-1. Compare how different surface summary statistics (i.e. Dx) changed after the “first flush” at 1.A each site and 1.B longitudinally along the mainstem and
+1. Visualize the sediment distributions at each site/transect.
+(Data needs to be manipulated from size class counts (summaries) to individual pebbles).

 2. Estimate the change in the amount of surface fines at each transect (reported as % change over time).
 Note: The cuttoff for “fines” in the litterature is a bit ambiguous.
 For now we will stick with “fines” meaning \<6mm (though \<8mm could also been used).

+3. Compare how different surface summary statistics (i.e. Dx) changed after the “first flush” at 1.A each site and 1.B longitudinally along the mainstem and Big Creek.

 <!-- end list -->